 Preparation is the key to a good Bank Holiday BBQ

 Good BBQ is all about having to hand what you need and getting your timings right.

-Making sure everything is in place, and that you light at the right time, so that guests aren’t eating as they arrive or waiting too long when they do.
+Make sure everything is in place, and that you light at the right time so that guests aren’t eating as they arrive or waiting too long when they do.

 Getting those timings right before you start cooking is the key to serving perfectly cooked tasty food…

 Take the meat out of the fridge at least half an hour before cooking it.